DeveloperDunne/Space-Quiz/README.md

 ### Design Credits:

+- Github icon was obtained from [Font Awesome](https://fontawesome.com/).
-- Balsamiq: This was used to design the website before building.
+- Balsamiq was used to design the website before building.
-- [Google Fonts](https://fonts.google.com/): Fonts used were from here.
+- Fonts used were from [Google Fonts](https://fonts.google.com/).
-- [Favicon.io](https://favicon.io/): Favicon was taken from here.
+- Favicon was taken from [Favicon.io](https://favicon.io/).
 - The background picture was taken from [HD Wallpapers](https://www.hdwallpapers.in/purple_pink_galaxy_space_stars_nebula_hd_space-wallpapers.html)

 ### Achknowledements and Credits:

 - Ideas were taken from the Code Institute's Love Maths project and google for design ideas.
 - W3 Schools and copyprogramming.com was used to combat any issues with code or if I was stuck (e.g - how to disable hover effect once answer selected & appending child elements).
+- W3 School was also used to create a modal on the landing page.
 - My mentor, Medale Oluwafemi for his guidance and support throughout the project.